-Our two partners in Cambodia (the WRC and the PLF) provide services for women and girls who experience issues from abuse, lack of education or support services, and systemic disempowerment.
+Our two partners in Cambodia (the WRC and the PLF) provide services for women and girls who experience issues from gender-based abuse, lack of education or support services, and systemic disempowerment.
 This past January we took a team of volunteers to work on part of the construction project we fundraised for ($20,000 for a child care center) in Siem Reap.
 As part of our time there, we were able to participate in some of our partner organization’s critical outreach programs.
 We interviewed several community members and also sat down with the staff to learn more about their perspectives.
 To us, this is all an important model of global women’s empowerment.
-We want to learn from other women who work hard towards gender equality in their communities, and we want to support their work in whatever ways we can.
+We want to learn from other women who work hard towards gender equality in their communities, and we want to support their work however we can.

 A Shared Future

 The good intentions we carry with us drive our work with WECO, along with activism, joy, commitment, and an unswerving desire to make a difference.
 A primary goal we have of working with underserved women is to listen and respond to their words about their needs.
 We work with organizations that genuinely seek to empower people through a process as opposed to a one-time result or outcome-driven project.